ChokoGroup/CHA-Multi-OS-Boot/README.md

 This preinstalled system images don't include any roms beside those in the offical CHA OS.

-Version 1.4 of this scripts will no longer support loading Lakka/Batocera in 1080p resolution, because Lakka needs 1 GB RAM mod to run.
+Version 1.4 of this scripts will no longer support loading Lakka/Batocera in 1080p resolution, because of memory restrictions.
+We are still using the orangepi-plus2e builds instead of the capcom-home-arcade, because of TV flickering and slugish UI.

 ##